Balzu/url-shortener/README.md

 * `-c` allows to provide a custom configuration file.
 It must be named `client.conf` and must be placed in the `client/src/main/resources` folder
 * `-o` is used to write the output in an output file

+## Known Issues

+I designed the project with eventual consistency in mind, but in case of failure of same node it takes a lot of time to reach consistency.
+This is due both to my design choices, but also to the underlying gossip service.
+Indeed, it is possible to see from the printed output that almost every time a test fails is because a wrong primary has been computed after a node has rejoined the cluster.
+In turn, this is due to the Gossip Protocol that takes some time to spread the new information.
+Currently I am using the default configurations for Gossip, it is likely that decreasing the gossip interval will mitigate this problem.